 Jacob Ramsey transfer news: Newcastle agree £43m fee to sign Aston Villa midfielder ahead of Premier League season

-Newcastle have agreed a £43m deal to sign Aston Villa's Jacob Ramsey; the midfielder's sale will represent pure profit for Villa as he is an academy player; Unai Emery's side will receive an initial £39m plus £4m in add-ons
+Newcastle have agreed a £43m deal to sign Aston Villa's Jacob Ramsey; the midfielder's sale will represent pure profit for Villa as he is an academy player; Unai Emery's side will receive an initial £39m plus £4m in add-ons; Ramsey agrees to sign five-year deal

 Ramsey, a product of Villa's academy, will undergo a medical on Thursday night.